Request a Demo

 5. How is the role of Interface Manager different from Project Coordinator?

 A project coordinator is someone who helps the project teams manage resources and assists with scheduling and project activities.
 However, the interface manager's role is to make sure that all different entities will have their requested inputs on time from other entities (including external parties).
-The interface manager also acts as the facilitator, resolves conflicts, monitors progress, can be responsible for the creation of the Master Interface Plan, and ensures interface deliverables are met.
+The interface manager also acts as the facilitator, resolves conflicts, monitors progress, can be responsible for the creation of the Interface Management Plan, and ensures interface deliverables are met.

 Interface Management Practice & Terminology